bdelespierre/laravel-has-uuid/README.md

 ## Security

-If you discover any security related issues, please email benjamin@delespierre.pro instead of using the issue tracker.
+If you discover any security related issues, please email [benjamin.delespierre@gmail.com](mailto:benjamin.delespierre@gmail.com) instead of using the issue tracker.

 ## Credits